How do you stay ahead of the competition and win on social media? Start with a social media competitive analysis.

 Find out what similar brands your audience follows

-Facebook Audience Insights and Twitter Analytics can give you some good insights into which other brands your audience follows on these social networks.
+Facebook Audience Insights and X (Twitter) Analytics can give you some good insights into which other brands your audience follows on these social networks.
 If these brands are similar to yours, it’s worth considering them as potential competitors.

 To find which brands your audience follows on Facebook:

-You may find that none of the Pages identified are relevant to your industry, but if they are, add them to your competitors list.
+You may find that none of the Pages identified are relevant to your industry, but if they are, add them to your list of competitors.

-On Twitter, rather than checking on your whole audience, you can check to see who your top followers are connected to.
+On X, rather than checking on your whole audience, you can check to see who your top followers are connected to.

 Choose up to 5 competitors to focus on

-By now you’ve got a huge list of potential competitors — far more than you could reasonably include in a thorough competitive analysis.
+By now you’ve got a huge list of potential direct and indirect competitors — far more than you could reasonably include in a thorough competitive analysis.
 It’s time to narrow down your list to the top three to five brands who you are most closely competing with on social media.
-Choose the brands that have the closest fit to your target niche.
+Choose the brands that have the closest fit to your target markets.

 Step 2.
 Gather intel